 Table of Contents

-Nigerian Dwarf goats came to America in the early to mid 1900's from Western Africa.
+Nigerian Dwarf goats are a small, friendly breed originally came to America in the early to mid 1900's from Western Africa.
 This once exotic breed was initially kept in zoos, quickly spread across the United States and Canada once sold to private homesteaders and breeders.

 Since then, they have become a regular staple in homesteads and backyards across America.